lucidrains/x-transformers/README.md

 Update: new experiments by @sdtblck suggests this may only work for character-level training

+Update: after more experiments, it seems that in the context of BPE encoding, with rotary turned on, there is no benefit to shifting. for character-level training, shifting may still improve a tiny bit

 ```python
 import torch
 from x_transformers import TransformerWrapper, Decoder